HairdressingProject/HairdressingApp/Admin/Frontend/README.md

 ## Resources API

 ### A quick note
 Before making any HTTP requests, make sure that you have already signed in.
-To do so, navigate to the [sign_in route](http://localhost:3000/sign_in "Sign In") before you start the application (with `yarn start`) and enter the details below:
+To do so, navigate to the [sign_in route](http://localhost:3000/sign_in "Sign In") after you start the application (with `yarn start`) and enter the details below:

 ```
 Username or email: admin